 Want to get involved?
 Please consider making a donation to our Neighborhood Enterprise Center and Emergency Food Distribution.

 Emergency Food Distribution

 Nearly all of UPAC’s clients live below the poverty line.
 Many have lost their primary source of income.
 Children are out of school, missing their free lunches.
 Seniors are physical distancing, unable to visit the grocery store.
 All of these individuals are facing food insecurity and we’ve developed our Emergency Food Distribution to help.
 We’re redirecting our Cafe Catering operations to create CARE Boxes for UPAC clients and Southeast San Diego residents in need.
 Boxes include 2 – 4 days of food staples, fresh fruits and veggies, one hot “Cafe Meal” prepared in our kitchen, toilet paper, hand sanitizer and a game or activity for each family.
-Boxes also include information about the virus and the Census in multiple languages.
-Distributions are held each Friday at the NEC and we have distributed food to over 5,996 unduplicated individuals since the start of the pandemic.
+Boxes also include community resource information and linguistically appropriate COVID-19 information.
+Distributions are held each Friday at the NEC and we have distributed food to over 6,000 unduplicated individuals since the start of the pandemic.